Stringy/grape/README.md

-reddit
+grape
 ======

-reddit is a Go wrapper for the Reddit API.
+grape is a Go wrapper for the Reddit API.
 It will provide functionality for all aspects of the API for use in the creation of bots.

 The current functionality is limited to the following:
  - Logging in